spine-tools/Spine-Toolbox/docs/source/getting_started.rst

    **Couldn't determine Python version.
 Please check the Python interpreter option in Settings.**

-   Please see :ref:`Setting Up` for help.
+   Please see :ref:`Setting Up External Tools` for help.

 Congratulations, you just ran your first Spine Toolbox project.